cloudinary-devs/media-jams/studio/README.md

 - From 'Published' an author can and hofully will makes changes and updates to their jams.
 Once a published jam has been changed, it's versioned automatticly and that draft version continues through the process of 'Request for Changes' <-> 'Updated Review' until it's approved, and published.
 - During this process the version of the jam that was 'Published' remains live and out to the world, unchanged, until it is updated by a newly published version of itself.

+## Export data

+Exporting data can be achieved with the following guidelines.

+1. Install the Sanity CLI
+1. Login to the Sanity CLI
+1. execute `sh ./scripts jsonPostOutpush.sh`
+1. A `.json` and `.csv` will not be in the studio directory.
+This includes all published posts and meta data for each format.
+1. If a copy of the raw markdown is needed again.
+The json output can be run through the `wpConvertData.js` and it will transform the body of each post into a separate markdown file.

+## Redirects.

+1. The project and prod .env's are hosted on Vercel
+1. Any redirects from posts to another URL should be done in the Nextjs Config and then deployed.